Kitware/CMake/Help/command/set_target_properties.rst

                         PROPERTIES prop1 value1
                         prop2 value2 ...)

-Set properties on a target.
-The syntax for the command is to list all the files you want to change, and then provide the values you want to set next.
+Set properties on targets.
+The syntax for the command is to list all the targets you want to change, and then provide the values you want to set next.
 You can use any prop value pair you want and extract it later with the :command:`get_property` or :command:`get_target_property` command.